Republished with permission from Kristin’s excellent blog, thinkingtester.

 Quality Strategies can be as varied as snowflakes.
 Imagine the differences between a small startup often people making a mobile chat app and a company of twenty thousand people designing software that flies airplanes.
 These two companies will need very different strategies!

 You can design a quality strategy that works well for your team by discussing these questions together and drafting a strategy that you can all agree upon.

-For tools and technology to help with your processes, check this list out of the 10 BEST TEST DATA MANAGEMENT TOOLS IN 2021.
+For tools and technology to help with your processes, check this list out of the 10 BEST TEST DATA MANAGEMENT TOOLS.